silogen/docs/docs/platform-infrastructure/demo-environment.md

 ## Set up the Kubernetes cluster

-Please choose the appropriate install scenario based on your infrastructure preferences.
+Please choose the appropriate installation scenario based on your infrastructure preferences.

 ### Set up a Kubernetes cluster (no existing Kubernetes cluster)